FamilyKeeper Review 2025: Is the App Enough To Protect Your Kids?

 FamilyKeeper’s location tracking feature is one of its strongest tools.
 With this feature, you can easily see where your child is at any moment, which is particularly useful for ensuring they’ve arrived safely at school or at a friend’s house.
 In our experience, tracking was generally accurate to within about 150 feet.

-We were able to set up geo-fences for school and friend’s houses, and we received alerts (almost immediately) when the child's device entered and left our geo-fences.
+We were able to set up geo-fences for school and friend’s houses, and we received alerts (almost immediately) when our test phone entered and left our geo-fences.

 Along with tracking, the app allows you to view location history, so you can check where your child has been throughout the day.

-The app does not allow parents to send ‘check-in’ requests, but if you tap on the live map within the app, it will open your default Maps application and provide you directions to the child’s current location.
+The app doesn't have the option to send check-in requests.
+But you can tap on the live map within the app to open your default Maps application and provide you directions to the child’s current location.

 Activity reports